 After graduating summa cum laude from Harvard and becoming a biotech investor, Ramaswamy attended Yale Law with a fellowship from Paul & Daisy Soros Fellowships for New Americans.

 In 2014, Ramaswamy founded Roivant, and in 2015, he was behind the biggest-ever U.S. biotech IPO when Roivant’s Axovant Sciences raised $360 million, according to Forbes.
 The following year, Roivant’s Myovant Sciences raised $218 million in its IPO.
 According to Celebrity Net Worth, Ramaswamy has a net worth of $500 million.

-Ramaswamy stepped down as Roivant's CEO in Jan.
-2021 and became the company’s executive chairman, telling shareholders that his “increasing public engagement” influenced his decision, reported BioSpace.
-Now he has a new book out, Woke, Inc.: Inside Corporate America’s Social Justice Scam, billed as a critique against “stakeholder capitalism” and the mixing of morality and consumerism.
+Ramaswamy stepped down as Roivant's CEO in January 2021 and became the company’s executive chairman, telling shareholders that his “increasing public engagement” influenced his decision, reported BioSpace.
+Now, he has a book out, Woke, Inc.: Inside Corporate America’s Social Justice Scam, billed as a critique against “stakeholder capitalism” and the mixing of morality and consumerism.